gardener/gardenctl-v2/docs/help/gardenctl_rc_zsh.md

 Generate a gardenctl startup script for zsh that contains various tweaks, such as setting environment variables, loading completions and adding some helpful aliases or functions.

-If shell completion is not already enabled in your environment you will need to enable it.
-You can execute the following once:
+If shell completion is not already enabled in your environment you need to add at least this command to your zsh configuration file:

-    echo "autoload -U compinit; compinit" >> ~/.zshrc
+    autoload -Uz compinit && compinit

-To load gardenctl startup script for each zsh session, execute once:
+To load gardenctl startup script for each zsh session add the following line at the end of the ~/.zshrc file:

+    source <(gardenctl rc zsh)

+You will need to start a new shell for this setup to take effect.

+### Zshell frameworks or plugin manager

+If you use a framework for managing your zsh configuration you may need to load this code as a custom plugin in your framework.

+#### oh-my-zsh:
+Create a file `~/.oh-my-zsh/custom/plugins/gardenctl/gardenctl.plugin.zsh` with the following content:

+    if (( $+commands[gardenctl] )); then
-    echo 'source <(gardenctl rc zsh)' >> ~/.zshrc
+      source <(gardenctl rc zsh)
+    fi

+To use it, add gardenctl to the plugins array in your ~/.zshrc file:

+    plugins=(... gardenctl)

+For more information about oh-my-zsh custom plugins please refer to https://github.com/ohmyzsh/ohmyzsh#custom-plugins-and-themes.

+#### zgen:
+Create an oh-my-zsh plugin for gardenctl like described above and load it in the .zshrc file:

+    zgen load /path/to/custom/plugins/gardenctl

+For more information about loading plugins with zgen please refer to https://github.com/tarjoilija/zgen#load-plugins-and-completions

+#### zinit:
+Create an oh-my-zsh plugin for gardenctl like described above and load it in the .zshrc file:

+    zinit snippet /path/to/custom/plugins/gardenctl/gardenctl.plugin.zsh

+For more information about loading plugins and snippets with zinit please refer to https://github.com/zdharma-continuum/zinit#plugins-and-snippets.

 ```